 These days, you can buy heavy-duty drain cleaner from everyday grocery stores, but you’ll find a wider variety at your local hardware store.
 If you know what the blockage is, you can find a dissolver specific to the substance, like hair or grease.

 Follow the instructions on the specific drain cleaner, and make sure the room is well ventilated.
 This is the method I ended up having to do, along with plunging, and it fixed the problem after about 10-minutes and almost an entire bottle of drain cleaner, which probably isn’t the smartest idea.

 5. Take apart your U-bend.

-Alright, so you’ve poured everything you can think to put down a drain, and it’s still backed up.
+Alright, so you’ve poured everything you can think to put down a drain, still asking how to unclog a kitchen sink because you’ve tried everything.
 If you have the tools to do so and the time to take care, you can take apart your U-bend under the sink and physically remove the blockage.
 However, if the blockage is further down in your pipes, you won’t be able to do this.

 Before you touch anything, take a photo of the pipe setup from every angle to help you with reassembly, if you need it.
 You will also need to turn your water off at the main and have a bucket under the pipe to catch any stored water in the pipe.

 Sometimes the blockage is too bad and you will need to call a plumber.
 Drain specialists will have ‘snakes’ to clear clogs in kitchen drains deeper than you can access.
 If they suspect tree roots or another problem may be the cause, they may use a drain camera to find where the blockage is and the extent of the problem.